-I flew away from Nain and back to Goose Bay on a small seaplane, taking off from an inlet bay.
-My flight to Halifax was not departing until the following morning so I spent the night in the large hollow airplane barracks that was used in World War II.
-There was a small room in the far corner of the barracks where a few of us prepared to spend the night.
+I flew away from Nain and back to Goose Bay on a seaplane, taking off from an inlet bay.
+My flight to Halifax was not departing until the following morning so I spent the night in the large hollow airplane barracks.
+There was a small room in the corner where a few of us prepared to spend the night.
 The room had a popcorn and drink machine.
 Around 11:30 pm the lights were turned off except for a dim light just outside our waiting room.
 Inside, an electric floor heater was humming.

 Around 4:00 am I heard feet running and the bright barracks overhead lights were turned on.
 A man came rushing into our waiting room and begin preparing popcorn.
-He told us that that an international

-747-jet liner flying from London to New York had lost one of its engines and was making an emergency landing.
-Soon we heard roaring of an engine, the sweeping of wings and the landing.
+He told us that that an international 747-jet liner flying from London to New York had lost one of its engines.
+Goose Bay had a long landing strip built during WW II and could accommodate the emergency landing.
+Soon we heard roaring of an engine, the sweeping of wings and moving air.
 One hundred and twenty passengers, mostly from England, came tumbling into the barracks cold and confused.
-Some were wearing formal suits, others wore short skirts and shirts.
-The warm popcorn was passed around.
+Some were wearing formal vested suits, dresses, others in blue jeans and short skirts.

 It was September 18th and a light snow was falling.
-A large crowd gathered around me asking -Where are we?
+The large crowd gathered around me in the cold asking, Where are we?
 What country is this?
-I kept saying over and over, "You are in Labrador.
+The warm popcorn was passed around.
+I kept say saying over and over, "You are in Labrador.
 This is Labrador."